Checkpoints, burned towns, eerie quiet: The slow reveal of Oregon wildfire damage

 Evacuation orders have prompted tens of thousands of people to leave their homes.

-As you drive through miles upon miles of rural roads in hill country close by fire zones, the smoke hangs over the land like a thick, white blanket.
-One lone farmer could be spotted working in his fields.
+As you drive through miles upon miles of rural roads in hill country close by the fire zones, the smoke hangs over the land like a thick, white blanket.
+One lone farmer could be spotted working in his field.
 But mostly, there is an eerie quiet.

 And in some of the hardest-hit towns, such as Detroit, left with no power, no water or other basic services, authorities have sought to keep all residents from returning.

-But in other, less hard-hit parts of the evacuation zones, people have stayed behind.
+But in other, less-damaged parts of the evacuation zones, people have stayed behind.

 Often, there is a visible sense of unease manifested in the signs put out in front of a few homes.
 They say: “You loot.
 We shoot.”